howardwong-db/GangliaExport/README.md

 ```

 ## Usage
-Load the ganglia export lib into the ```all purpose cluster``` or add as a dependency lib in your automated job
+Load the ganglia export assembly lib into the ```all purpose cluster``` or add as a dependency lib in your automated job
+### Collect Metrics
-Add the following code to your Spark application:
+Add the following code to your Spark application or notebook:
 ```scala
 import com.databricks.gangliaexport.GangliaExport
 val f = GangliaExport.exportMetrics(spark,"delta", Map.empty[String,String],"/tmp/howard.wong@databricks.com/gangliametricstest", 30)